herrickfung/midb_data_code/README.md

 The repository includes the following structure:

-- **`analysis/`**: Contains all codes for reproducing the results and figures.
+- **`analysis/`**: Contains all code for reproducing the results and figures.
-     - By default, running `python3 analyze.py` loads precomputed results and generates the figures reported in the paper.
+     - By default, running `python3 analyze.py` downloads the data (hosted long-term on [OSF](https://osf.io/n6m7b/files/dqc9s); no manual download is needed), loads precomputed results and generates the figures reported in the paper.
-     - To recompute all results from the dataset, pass the flag `--recompute`.
-This takes about 30 minutes.
+     - To recompute all results from raw data, pass the `--recompute` flag.
+This will take about 30 minutes.

-- **`human_expt/`**: Contains all codes for the 10-choice blurry object recognition experiment that run in a web browser, programmed in JS with jsPsych 7.3.3
+- **`human_expt/`**: Contains all code for the 10-choice blurry object recognition experiment that run in a web browser, programmed in JS with jsPsych 7.3.3

-- **`model_script/`**: Contains all codes for training and testing multiple instances of ANNs, including codes for subsetting EcoSet.
+- **`model_script/`**: Contains all code for training and testing multiple instances of ANNs, including codes for subsetting EcoSet.

 - **`requirements.txt`**: Lists all the required Python dependencies for the project.